palera1n/palera1n/README.md

 - [Oliver Tzeng](https://github.com/olivertzeng) for helping with improving the script with gum

-- [charmbracelet](https://github.com/charmbracelet)for the gum library
+- [charmbracelet](https://github.com/charmbracelet) for the gum library